washanhanzi/await-openai/await-openai/README.md

 # about this workspace

-some code to work with openai, gemini and anthropic api.
+ease your way to work with openai, gemini and anthropic api

 > [!WARNING]
-> not stable
+> wip, not stable.
+>
-> use full version number as dependency
+> use full version number as dependency.
+>
-> breaking change may happen in minor version until `1.0.0`
+> breaking change may happen in minor version update until `1.0.0`.

 - [await-openai](https://github.com/washanhanzi/await-openai/tree/main/await-openai)
 - [async-gemini](https://github.com/washanhanzi/await-openai/tree/main/async-gemini)